 The story of St. Joan Antida Thouret (also known as Jeanne Antide Thouret (in French), and Giovanna Antida Thouret (in Italian), is a great inspiration for us as Vincentians: basically “Don’t give up just because things seem to be going badly.”
-I know the following list is rather wordy, but it is amazing to read all that she went through in living out her vocation.
-I encourage you to read it when you have a few minutes.
+It is amazing to read all that she went through, in living out her vocation.

 The many challenges faced by St. Joan Antida on her journey

 She was the fifth child of a family of eight.
 When she was just 15 years old, her mother died leaving her with the responsibility of maintaining the household.

 At 22 she left her home and joined the Daughters of Charity, but when the French Revolution was at its height, all religious congregations were banned and she was forced to leave them.

 It is said that during the Revolution she walked the streets of Paris carrying the vestments needed for the secret celebration of Mass, hidden in a backpack.

 During these dangerous times she also taught children, helped priests who were forced to hide, and gathered Christians in prayer.

 She fled France and escaped to Switzerland to join a different religious itinerant community where she cared for the sick.
 With them she traveled across Switzerland and Germany, in frightful conditions (two years of wandering).